lmfit/uncertainties/_sources/user_guide.rst.txt

 Mathematical operations with uncertain Variables
 =====================================================

-Besides being able to apply basic mathematical operations to uncertaintties Variables, this package provides generalized versions of 40 of the the functions from the standard :mod:`math` *module*.
+Besides being able to apply basic mathematical operations to uncertainties Variables, this package provides generalized versions of 40 of the the functions from the standard :mod:`math` *module*.
 These mathematical functions are found in the :mod:`uncertainties.umath` module: